rerun-io/rerun/examples/python/template/README.md

 ---
-title: Template
-tags: [kebab-case, comma, separated]
+title = "Template"
-description: "Short ~100-sign description of the example.
+tags = ["kebab-case", "comma", "separated"] description = "Short ~100-sign description of the example.
 No longer than 130 signs!"
 ---

 <!--